Emily Goudreault, M.A., CCC-SLP

 Owner, Speech-Language Pathologist, Instructor of Infant/Toddler Enrichment Classes

 Would you like to see my curriculum vitae, which summarizes my education and professional experience?
 Click here.

 My career has consisted of providing speech, language, cognitive and feeding therapy services to children and adults through early intervention (birth to 3 years), private practice, school-based services and medical-based services.
 I received my Masters of Arts degree in Speech-Language Pathology Summa Cum Laude from the University of Northern Colorado and maintain my Certificate of Clinical Competence from the American Speech-Language-Hearing Association (ASHA), as well as state licensure to work as a speech-language pathologist.

 I am a communicator.
 I love that communication helps me make connections with people, and helps me understand a person's perspective.
 Communication is what helps us connect with the people, cultures and world around us, and without that ability to connect, life would be altogether different.
 The challenges that accompany communication difficulties are sure to touch every part of a person's life - which is why I am passionate about supporting people with communication.

 I have always used sign language in my speech therapy sessions with little ones, when appropriate.
 When I had my son, I searched for a baby sign language class in the Holland/Grand Rapids area to which I could take my little guy so we could practice our sign language, play with friends and meet other moms.
 I was shocked and bummed when I couldn't find one!
 I resolved to offer this service to my community as I whole-heartedly believe that teaching sign language can provide an excellent foundation for future communication skills.
-After many families in my baby sign language classes requested additional classes for their infants and toddlers to support their speech, language, feeding and problem solving skills, I developed the Fun Foundations class series and continue to offer this class as well.
+After many families in my baby sign language classes requested additional classes for their infants and toddlers, I founded The Village, a child enrichment hub with locations in Grand Rapids and Holland, and I continue to teach multiple classes offered there.